First posted 2018 – more words on this to come – because between now and then I got kinkier 😉

-Since the first big interview I have done as part of the publicity for my book, Appetite, is soon to be published, I wanted to own and make clear the references I make with regards myself and kink.
+Since the first big interview I’ve done as part of the publicity for my book, Appetite, is soon to be published, I wanted to own and make clear the references I make with regards myself and kink.

-I have been vaguely open about the kinky stuff as I have come out to people about being in a conscious, ethical non-monogamous relationship (radical relationship /poly).
-Interestingly, the sex is the one aspect of poly that most people I know seem to avoid asking about.
+I’ve been mostly open about the kinky stuff as I have come out to people about being in a conscious, ethical non-monogamous relationship (conscious relationship /polyamorous).
+Interestingly, the sex is the one aspect of polyamory that most people I know seem to avoid asking about.

 I also noticed that I felt I could be honest and vocal about being sexually and emotionally open but that I felt less open about saying that I also really enjoyed a certain type of sex and sexual/physical experience.

 I know how problematic this kind of conversation is in the context of our current culture.
 Misogyny and sexual aggression exists in all societies.
 I know this.
-My kinks do not condone sexual or physical violence towards anyone, woman, child or man.
+I don’t condone sexual or physical violence towards anyone, woman, child or man.
 I enjoy primal physicality, I enjoy BDSM, I enjoy these things in my sex life because I discuss and I choose them.
 I consent to them.
 I set the boundaries.
 I set the limits.
-I say when it stops and, when I say or signal stop, my lover always stops.
+I say when it stops and, when I say or signal stop, my partner(s) always stops.
 I learn and question and communicate what I want for myself.
 Consent and communication are absolutely, unequivocally, critical in the sexual relationships I have with others.

-I abhor all non-consensual physical and sexual violence and I am appalled by the way in which BDSM is used by some as an excuse to mistreat people.
-I am not naive: it has happened to friends of mine.
+I abhor all non-consensual physical and sexual violence and I’m appalled by the way in which BDSM is used by some as an excuse to mistreat people.
+I’m not naive: it has happened to friends of mine.
 It has happened to me.
-I have been in situations where my needs were not discussed, where boundaries were not just over-stepped but stomped over, where I was left feeling very unhappy, hurt and upset.
-I, too, did not talk of these things.
+I’ve been in situations where my needs were not discussed, where boundaries were not just over-stepped but stomped over, where I was left feeling very unhappy, hurt and upset.
+I, too, didn’t talk of these things.
 I, too, kept quiet and blamed myself.
 This is part of the problem.
-This is why I am speaking now.
+This is why I am speaking up now.

 Any and all cultures (alternative and mainstream) can be hiding places for abuse.
 If a church can be a site of abuse, why not a home, a marriage, a straight nightclub?
 Part of why I am being open about all of this is to do my part towards ending the secrecy and shame that makes this kind of abuse possible.